 And that may be one reason why illegal immigration reversed direction and fell during the Obama years.

 Although the Trump Administration said it would be tough on illegal employers, according to USA Today, it has reverted back to the older practice of arresting undocumented employees while letting employers take a pass:

-It isn’t surprising that Trump prefers to revert to highly theatrical but ineffective supply-side immigration penalties because the Trump organization has a long history of illegally hiring undocumented immigrants and doesn’t even bother to use e-verify to try to screen them out.
+It isn’t surprising that Trump prefers theatrical but ineffective supply-side immigration penalties because Trump himself has a long history of illegally hiring undocumented immigrants and hasn’t bothered to take minimal efforts, such as e-verify, to try to screen them out.

 immigration of unskilled workers boosts inequality.
 This works through two different channels.